AllgeierSchweiz/azure-openai-lab/README.md

 - Use openai=1.12.
 Newest version is problematic.
 Especially with Assistant and Fine-Tuning.
 - Embedding with Proxy API does **not** work.
 We'll need to fall back on the original Endpoint and API Key.
 - Azure Openai Assistant not creating output file from transformation.
-Unclear why.
+Token limit needs to be increased.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>